felipenlunkes/cv/index.md

 #### **2013-2014** | Computer Instructor - Centro de Apoio Comunitário Serrano - Belo Horizonte, Brazil

 * IT instructor for children and seniors during and after completing the technical course;
-* Fellow associated with the federal program TELECENTROS.BR, which aims to democratize access to technology.
+* Fellow associated with the federal program *TELECENTROS.BR*, which aims to democratize access to technology.

 **Skills: Microsoft Excel · MySQL · Teaching · Linux · Java · Programming languages**